Root-knot nematode

 Damage

 Root-knot nematodes do not produce any specific above-ground symptoms.
 Affected plants have an unthrifty appearance and often show symptoms of stunting, wilting or chlorosis (yellowing).
 Symptoms are particularly severe when plants are infected soon after planting.
 However, more commonly, nematode populations do not build up until late in the season and plants grow normally until they reach maturity.
-Then they begin to wilt and die back with flowering, reducing fruit set and fruit development.
+Then they begin to wilt and die back at flowering, reducing fruit set and fruit development.

 Below ground, the symptoms of root-knot nematodes are quite distinctive.
-Lumps or galls ranging in size from 1 to 10mm in diameter, develop all over the roots.
+Lumps or galls, ranging in size from 1 to 10mm in diameter, develop all over the roots.
 In severe infestations, heavily galled roots may rot away, leaving a poor root system with a few large galls.

 Monitoring and sampling